ANSYS Fluent Batch Tutorials

 In the command window, you will need to specify the journal file name under the angle bracket <journal filename>.
 We would also like to see the solution residual.
 To do this, we command to keep the graphics windows using the -gu option.

 Next under Licensing Options, select Use Existing License and enter your ANSYS server connection port numbers under License and ANSYS License Interconnect respectively.

 For this tutorial, the software settings page will look as shown below.

 The next step is to select the desired hardware for the job.
 Click on the Hardware Settings icon.

 - Select your desired core type and the numbers of cores that you want to use for this job.
-For this tutorial, select Onyx and 4 cores.
+For this tutorial, select Emerald and 4 cores.

-Your Hardware Settings screen screen should look like this:
+Your Hardware Settings screen should look like this:

 There are no post-processing settings in this tutorial.
 Click on the Review icon.
 Check that the setup is correct by reviewing the Basic Job Summary table.
 It should look like this: